Online Master’s in Clinical Mental Health Counseling

 - Correctional Facilities

-Clinical counseling is a branch of psychology concerned with treating people for mental health as well as emotional and relationship issues.
+A master's in clinical counseling is a branch of psychology concerned with treating people for mental health as well as emotional and relationship issues.
 A master’s in clinical mental health counseling program covers the skills needed to assess patients, diagnose mental disorders—like anxiety and depression—and deliver effective treatment.
-You’ll learn both the theory and practice of working closely with patients in individual, group and family settings.
-You’ll also explore counseling strategies for diverse populations—from children to the elderly.
+You’ll learn both the theory and practice of working closely with patients in individual, group, and family settings.
+You’ll also explore counseling strategies for diverse populations, from children to the elderly.